aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/comments-and-notes/_index.md

 // Setting the font of a comment to bold comment.getFont().setIsBold(true);

-// Setting the height of the font to 10 comment.setHeightCM(10);
+// Setting the height of the comment to 10 comment.setHeightCM(10);

-// Setting the width of the font to 2 comment.setWidthCM(2);
+// Setting the width of the comment to 2 comment.setWidthCM(2);

 // Saving the Excel file